 Named after the mining history of the valley it sits in, this is a terrific MTB trail that's sure to progress your riding and introduce you to the real Afan Valley trail network.
-You might need to dig deep at times on some of the more challenging technical sections, but you’ll be rewarded with amazing views and a thrilling swooping return down the other side of the valley.
+You might need to dig deep at times on some of the more challenging technical sections, but you’ll be rewarded with picturesque views and a swooping return down the other side of the valley.

 Go to dramaticheart.wales for more information about the Blue Scar cycle route.

 The Cwm Tawe Trail

 Distance: 6.5 miles (from Clydach to Ystalyfera one way)